Izumi Station (Fukushima): Station layout

-Izumi Station has one island platform with an elevated station building serving as a footbridge.
+Izumi Station has a one island platform with an elevated station building serving as a footbridge.
 Formerly a staffed station, it is now unstaffed.
-It is also the only station on the Iizaka Line that utilizes a bridge overpass over the tracks.
+It is also the only station on the Fukushima Kōtsū Iizaka Line Izaka Line that utilizes a bridge overpass over the tracks.
 Inside, there is a proof-of-departure ticket machine, a bench, and a beverage vending machine.

 History

-Izumi Station was opened on March 4, 1940.
+Izumi Station was opened on 4 March 1940.